muratk5n/thirdwave/en/README.md

 "@carnage4life@mas.to

-180,000 users have paid for [TWTR] blue checks in the past two months which will generate under $25M/year for Twitter.
+180,000 users have paid for blue checks in the past two months which will generate under $25M/year for Twitter.
 This is a drop in the bucket for their revenue goals and less than 0.5% of pre-acquisition revenue.